mitre/biqt/INSTALL.md

 ## Prerequisites

-This guide builds a BIQT Docker image which includes the reference BIQTIris and BIQTFace providers.
+This guide builds a BIQT Docker image which includes the reference BIQTContactDetector, BIQTFace, and BIQTIris providers.
 The BIQT Java bindings are unavailable in this image.

 Docker 17 or higher is required.